Stephanie241/S-P500MachineLearningProject/README.md

 1. Make sure you have the required Python libraries installed.
 You can install them using `pip`:

-pip install pandas requests matplotlib scikit-learn
+'pip install pandas requests matplotlib scikit-learn'

 2. Run the `sp500_financial_regression.py` script in your Python environment.